craftercms/docs/source/by-role/developer/common/content-modeling/content-type-component.rst

 .. index:: Component Content Type

-.. _newIa-content-type-component:
+.. _content-type-component:

 ======================
 Component Content Type
 ======================

-Component content type templates are very similar to page content type templates, as mentioned in :ref:`newIa-content-modeling`, the only difference between components and pages is that components cannot render by itself, it needs a container to render into.
+Component content type templates are very similar to page content type templates, as mentioned in :ref:`content-modeling`, the only difference between components and pages is that components cannot render by itself, it needs a container to render into.
 In this section, we will look at the component content type, **Component - Articles Widget** found in the Website_Editorial blueprint that shows you how to create a component content type that can be rendered in the sidebar.

 To create a new component content type, click on |projectTools| in the **Sidebar**.
 Click on **Content Types**, then select **Create New Type**.
 Enter a Display Label and content type name for your new template, then select **Component** as Type and then click on the **Create** button.